Malaysian Malaysia

 The State Government of Singapore and the Federal Government of Malaysia both agreed that the economic status of the Malays had to be alleviated, but disagreed on the approach.
 Although Lee Kuan Yew supported Tunku Abdul Rahman, Abdul Razak Hussein and other primary leaders of UMNO who wanted a gradual transition to non-communal politics, he was wary of the secondary leaders of UMNO, who he believed used Malay special rights as a red herring to divide the population along racial lines.
 He believed that special quotas allocated to Malays concerning licenses and the creation of a "Malay capitalist class" would only benefit the aristocrats from elite Malay families.
 Lee believed that the problems of Malay farmers could be solved by education and by raising the standards of Malay farms, such that the profession could be considered lucrative like in Australia and New Zealand.
 He also argued that if the focus was solely on creating a Malay capitalist class, it would only lead to a widening of the economic gap both within the Malay community and with other communities, which would lead to non-Malays being used as scapegoats.

-The ultra Malay nationalists, or 'ultras' as coined by Lee Kuan Yew were operating based on the old demographics of the Federation of Malaya, where Malays made up 65% of the vote, when in fact the demographics after the formation of Malaysia were roughly 40% Malays, 40% Chinese, 20% Indians, Eurasians and others.
+The ultra Malay nationalists, or 'ultras' as coined by Lee Kuan Yew, were operating based on the old demographics of the Federation of Malaya, where Malays made up 65% of the vote, when in fact the demographics after the formation of Malaysia were roughly 40% Malays, 40% Chinese, 20% Indians, Eurasians and others.
 Additionally, Singapore, Sabah and Sarawak constituted about 35% of the seats in Parliament.
 Due to this state of affairs, Lee Kuan Yew decided to rally the parties from the Borneo States of Sabah and Sarawak along with like-minded parties in the States of Malaya like Penang and Malacca under the Malaysian Solidarity Convention using 'Malaysian Malaysia' as a slogan to counter the communal politics of the ultras.

-In 1965, Singapore was ejected from Malaysia, and affirmative action for Malays was strengthened through policies such as the New Economic Policy.
+In 1965, Singapore was separated from Malaysia, and affirmative action for Malays was strengthened through policies such as the New Economic Policy.
 Critics have described such affirmative action as racial discrimination against other Malaysian citizens, aimed at promoting ketuanan Melayu (Malay supremacy).
 "Malaysian Malaysia" is not a mere tautology, as it distinguishes between nationality and ethnic classification.
 The complaint was that Malaysia was not being "Malaysian" and egalitarian (due to discrimination against non-Malays) but was instead being an ethnocentric "Malay Malaysia."

+Definition

+A Malaysian Malaysia means that the state is not identified with the supremacy, well-being, and interests of any one particular community or race.
+A Malaysian Malaysia is the antithesis of a Malay Malaysia, a Chinese Malaysia, a Dayak Malaysia, an Indian Malaysia, or Kadazan Malaysia, and so on.

+— At the signing of a joint declaration calling for a Malaysian Malaysia, 9 May 1965.